 1. Paul Manafort and Rick Gates, 2006-17

-The crux of the original Manafort and Gates indictments, according to NBC: “[B]oth men generated tens of millions of dollars as a result of their lobbying work for [Ukraine].
+The crux of the first set of Manafort and Gates indictments, according to NBC: “[B]oth men generated tens of millions of dollars as a result of their lobbying work for [Ukraine].
 They hid the payments, from 2006 through 2016, by laundering the money through scores of U.S. and foreign corporations, partnerships and banks, according to the charges.”

-The Manafort indictment singles out $18 million that Manafort concealed from the U.S. government in a bid to avoid taxes.
+The Special Counsel singled out $18 million that Manafort concealed from the U.S. government in a bid to avoid taxes.
 According to NBC and other contemporaneous reports, the charges were brought in part to avoid potential statute of limitations issues, which would prevent prosecution of older crimes.
 The superseding indictment filed in February 2018 included additional financial crimes, including bank fraud and wire fraud, related to the pair’s alleged money laundering activities.
-When Gates pleaded guilty, the Special Counsel’s office dropped all charges in the superseding indictment.

 Manafort and Gates aren’t the only recent U.S. political figures to face accusations of financial crimes.
 U.S. representative Tom DeLay (R-TX), the House Majority leader at the time, was indicted in 2005 on charges of conspiracy to violate election law, conspiracy to commit money laundering, and money laundering related to campaign fundraising activities during the 2002 election cycle.
 The conspiracy to violate election law charge was later dismissed, but the money laundering case proceeded, and DeLay decided to resign from Congress in 2006 (per NPR) rather than face a long trial in the public eye.